 How to Make Marinara Sauce – Step by Step

-- Next, add the tomato paste and cook another couple of minutes.
+- Next, add the tomato paste and garlic and cook another couple of minutes.
 Cooking the paste before adding the crushed tomatoes will make for a more intensely flavoured marinara in the end.